Mieszko Gniezno: History

 In 1989, Mieszko's senior team achieved the greatest success in the club's history, reaching the quarter-finals of the Polish Cup at the central level.
 After eliminating teams such as Gwardia Warszawa, Śląsk Wrocław and Szombierki Bytom, Mieszko had to face Legia Warsaw.
 There were no shocks however, in Gniezno despite the support of over 15,000 fans Mieszko lost 0–5, and in Warsaw, they lost 1–5 (an honorary goal by Tomasz Kurowski).

-On 17 June 2018 after winning the playoff match against Victoria Września (both matches won 2–1 and 4–1 respectively), the team was promoted to the fourth division.
-From the 2018–19 season Mieszko played in the 2nd group of the fourth division.
+On 17 June 2018, after winning the playoff match against Victoria Września (both matches won 2–1 and 4–1 respectively), the team was promoted to the fourth division.
+From the 2018–19 season, Mieszko played in the 2nd group of the fourth division.

-The club finished 5th consecutively between the 2018–19 and 2019–20 season.
-However despite the two previous good seasons, in the 2020–21 season Mieszko finished bottom meaning they were again relegated to the 5th division once again.
-The following season the team failed to get promoted finishing 5th, thirteen points off of 1st place.
+The club finished 5th consecutively between the 2018–19 and 2019–20 seasons.
+Despite the two previous good seasons, in the 2020–21 season Mieszko finished bottom and were relegated to the fifth division once again.
+The following season, the team failed to get promoted finishing 5th, thirteen points off of 1st place.